Church-of-the-SubHackers/.github/profile/README.md

 ## Join Us

 Are you ready to dive into the world of hacking where challenges are just opportunities in disguise?
 Are you prepared to push the limits of what you can do with technology?
-If yes, then the Church of the Subhacks is your new home.
+If yes, then the Church of the SubHacker is your new home.

 Together, we are not just a group of individuals; we are a force.
 We are the dreamers, the doers, the future.
 Join us in shaping a world where technology empowers and elevates humanity.